Dispensary Page Types Map: What Pages Your Website Actually Needs

 Performance priorities by page type

-Highest impact pages to speed up:
+Highest impact pages to keep fast:

 category pages